Tamschi/taml/docs/grammar.rst

 	``taml fmt`` preserves single empty lines but collapses longer blank parts of the document.

 	``taml fix`` can fix your line endings for you without changing the meaning of quotes.
-It warns about any quoted occurrence of the character by default.
+(TODO) It warns about any occurrence of the character it doesn't fix by default, in either sense.
 (TODO)

 Identifiers
 -----------